aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/200-lab-07-session-manager.md

-[Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) is a fully managed AWS Systems Manager capability that lets you manage your Amazon EC2 instances through an interactive one-click browser-based shell or through the AWS CLI.
+[Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) is a fully managed AWS Systems Manager capability that lets you manage your Amazon EC2 instances through an interactive one-click browser-based terminal or via the AWS CLI.

 Session Manager has several benefits over using SSH: